Moving a WordPress blog across domains using the shell

 tar -zcvf blog_old.tar.gz -C OLDDOMAIN.COM .

-Save the old database to blog_db_old.sql
+Backup the old database to blog_db_old.sql using the details from the old database:

 mysqldump -uUSERNAME -p -h DBSERVER DBNAME --quick > blog_db_old.sql